sjkelleyjr/Deadlock/chapters/chapter_02.md

 "Slowly," Alex said.
 "The system keeps crashing, and we're losing work every time it does."

 Sarah nodded.
 "I understand there are some technical issues.
 But we need to push through them.
-ByteSkip has invested a lot in this system."
+ByteSauce has invested a lot in this system."

 "Invested a lot in a system that doesn't work," Mack muttered.